vwillyams/garbage-ECSJobDemos/UnstablePrototypes/Asteriods/README.md

     - [ ] guideline document - seperation of client / server and shared code.
     - [ ] ~1k objects synchronized
       - client sends input to server, and draws objects
-      - server handles collisions and inputs from clients.
+      - server handles collisions and inputs from clients + moves the entities.
     - [ ] state and command synchronization (e.g. should be roughly playable on lan)

   - test for completion
-    - you should be able to start a server through a player/editor and connect multiple clients (also using player/editor).
+    - you should be able to start a server through a player/editor and connect multiple clients (also using player/editor and through lan).
     - you should be able to spawn up to ~ 1k objects on the server (asteroids) that will be synchronized on each connected client.

 ### snapshot interpolation